isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2C

-_"Every child is special and has the potential to soar to greater heights."_
+_"Teaching is a learning experience.
+I learn that every child has a story to tell."_

 [**jamilah_rahim@schools.gov.sg**](mailto:jamilah_rahim@schools.gov.sg)